GLOBAL MARKETS-Strong U.S. earnings lift global equities amid inflation, geopolitical concerns

 U.S. President Joe Biden and his EU counterpart Ursula von der Leyen pledged to cooperate on guaranteeing the energy security of Europe and Ukraine amid the standoff triggered by Russia amassing troops at Ukraine's border.

-Investors cautiously start to buy U.S. crude when prices fall given supply disruption concerns due to rising geopolitical tensions, said Tatsufumi Okoshi, senior economist at Nomura Securities.
+Investors cautiously start to buy U.S. crude when prices fall on supply disruption concerns due to rising geopolitical tensions, said Tatsufumi Okoshi, senior economist at Nomura Securities.

 "The market expects supply will stay tight as OPEC+ is seen to keep the existing policy of gradual increase in production," he said.